facebook/componentkit/_docs/33-avoid-push-back.md

 There are a few reasons why:

 - There are good reasons to [avoid mutable local variables](avoid-local-variables.html) in general.
-- `nil` children are automatically dropped by `CKStackLayoutComponent`, so there's no need to check for `nil` before adding to the list of children.
+- `nil` children are automatically dropped by `CKFlexboxComponent`, so there's no need to check for `nil` before adding to the list of children.
 - Conditionals are best done inline; or, encapsulate the checks in a new `CKCompositeComponent` that renders to `nil` if the conditional fails.

 Instead, do this:

 {% highlight objc %}
 return [super newWithComponent:
-        [CKStackLayoutComponent
+        [CKFlexboxComponent
          newWithView:{}
          size:{}
          style:{}